Narrabri

 What is the weighted average housing cost based on tenure mix in the suburb of Narrabri?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $845.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $845.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,448/month, and renters paying $1,126/month.

 How affordable is housing in the suburb of Narrabri relative to local incomes?